Hey Kids (Start Here)

 He sounds ridiculous.

 Then again, drifting with dead, formaldehyde-fixed (or fetal) tissue had also sounded ridiculous.
-He had been certain that no one could survive such an attempt.
+He’d been certain no one would survive such an attempt.

 He—